Imperial Crypt: Franz Vault

-Eldest son of Emperor Leopold II. →Family Tree He was emperor during the times of Napoleon Bonaparte and Ludwig van Beethoven.
+Eldest son of Emperor Leopold II. →Family Tree He was emperor during the times of Napoleon and Ludwig van Beethoven.
 He changed crowns from Franz II of the Holy Roman Empire to Franz I of the Austrian Empire in mid-reign, and thus is often denoted as Franz II/I. The full-size crown atop his tomb is that of the Austrian Empire.
 He died at age 67 after a reign of 43 years.
 His heart is buried in the Herzgruft in the Augustinerkirche.
 His statue, dressed as a Roman emperor, stands in the main courtyard of the Hofburg palace.

 In the corners, clockwise starting from the near left (south west) corner: